willrhoads/pixel-art-maker/README.md

 ## Sources

-Created with started code provided by the Udacity team.
+Created with starter code provided by the Udacity team.